Grades and Quality Points

 Adjustments and Appeals Committee

 When warranted by special circumstances, a student is entitled to petition the University Academic Adjustments and Appeals Committee for relief of an unfair hardship brought about by academic regulations.
-The petition form, obtainable in the Office of the Registrar or click here to download the form, should be completed with the assistance of the student's advisor.
-Completed forms, containing all necessary signatures, should be submitted to the Office of the Registrar.
+The petition form, online in the Registrar's web site, should be completed with the assistance of the student's advisor.
+The form may be submitted online.
+For a PDF copy of the form, use this link.

 A university transcript is a complete and unabridged academic record, without deletions or omissions, prepared for the purpose of communicating information concerning a student.
 The university prepares and issues two categories of transcripts: